 Serve Your First Customer

 You are technically not a business owner until the first customer walks through the door.
 Once you make your first sale, you can begin building your customer base from there.
-How well you market your business in the early stages will determine the amount of growth your business experience.
+How well you market your business in the early stages will determine the amount of growth your business experiences.

 Marketing mediums you may want to try at first include: